Turbo (2013 film): Critical response

-The review aggregator website Rotten Tomatoes gives the film a 67% approval rating based on 112 reviews, with an average rating of 6/10.
+The review aggregator website Rotten Tomatoes gives the film a 68% approval rating based on 111 reviews, with an average rating of 6/10.
 The website's consensus reads: "It's nowhere near as inventive as its off-the-wall premise might suggest, but Turbo boasts just enough colorful visual thrills and sharp voice acting to recommend as undemanding family-friendly fare."
-Another review aggregation website Metacritic, which assigns a normalized rating out of 100 top reviews from mainstream critics, calculated a score of 58 out of 100 based on 30 reviews, indicating "mixed or average reviews".
+On Metacritic, it has a weighted average score of 58 out of 100 based on reviews from 30 critics, indicating "mixed or average" reviews.
 The film earned an "A" from general audiences polled by CinemaScore, and an "A+" from audiences under age 18.

 Peter Debruge of Variety gave the film a positive review, saying "Co-writer/director David Soren's story offers little that even the average 6-year-old couldn't imagine, though the film's considerable charm comes through via its characters and sense of humor."
 Chris Nashawaty of Entertainment Weekly gave the film a B, saying "While there's no denying that the film is a harmless, wholesome, and heart-warming ride crafted with polish and skill, it's also so predictable that you'll see every twist in the story driving down Fifth Avenue."
 Bill Goodykoontz of The Arizona Republic gave the film three out of five stars, saying "There's certainly no harm in seeing 'Turbo.'
 Competent, pretty funny in places, awfully nice to look at, that sort of thing.
 There's just not a lot of excitement, though."
 Rafer Guzman of Newsday gave the film two-and-a-half stars out of four, saying "Turbo has just enough heart to make it to the winner's circle."
 Claudia Puig of USA Today gave the film two-and-a-half stars out of four, saying "This good-natured but generic animated tale of a puny garden snail with huge dreams has some appealing characters, a few laughs and then devolves into a predictable Tortoise and the Hare spinoff."